splunk-terraform/terraform-provider-signalfx/website/docs/r/dashboard_group.html.markdown

 * `name` - (Required) Name of the dashboard group.
 * `description` - (Required) Description of the dashboard group.
 * `teams` - (Optional) Team IDs to associate the dashboard group to.
 * `authorized_writer_teams` - (Optional) Team IDs that have write access to this dashboard group.
-Remember to use an admin's token if using this feature and to include that admin's team (or user id in `authorized_writer_teams`). **Note:** Deprecated use `permissions_acl` instead.
+Remember to use an admin's token if using this feature and to include that admin's team (or user id in `authorized_writer_teams`). **Note:** Deprecated use `permissions` instead.
 * `authorized_writer_users` - (Optional) User IDs that have write access to this dashboard group.
-Remember to use an admin's token if using this feature and to include that admin's user id (or team id in `authorized_writer_teams`). **Note:** Deprecated use `permissions_acl` instead.
+Remember to use an admin's token if using this feature and to include that admin's user id (or team id in `authorized_writer_teams`). **Note:** Deprecated use `permissions` instead.
-* `permissions_acl` - (Optional) [Permissions](https://docs.splunk.com/Observability/infrastructure/terms-concepts/permissions.html) List of read and write permission configuration to specify which user, team, and organization can view and/or edit your dashboard group. **Note:** This feature is not present in all accounts.
+* `permissions` - (Optional) [Permissions](https://docs.splunk.com/Observability/infrastructure/terms-concepts/permissions.html) List of read and write permission configuration to specify which user, team, and organization can view and/or edit your dashboard group. **Note:** This feature is not present in all accounts.
 Please contact support if you are unsure.
   * `principal_id` - (Required) ID of the user, team, or organization for which you're granting permissions.
   * `principal_type` - (Required) Clarify whether this permission configuration is for a user, a team, or an organization.
 Value can be one of "USER", "TEAM", or "ORG".
   * `actions` - (Required) Action the user, team, or organization can take with the dashboard group.
 List of values (value can be "READ" or "WRITE").